Deniz-Eren/dev-can-linux/README.md

     PCI_DEBUG_MODULE=pci_debug2.so
     PCI_HW_MODULE=pci_hw-Intel_x86.so

-You can also see in the `ifs.build` file the PCIe 0x05 (MSI) capability module dynamic libraries installed in the `lib/dll/pci/` path which mounts to `/proc/boot/lib/dll/pci/`
+You can also see in the `ifs.build` file the PCIe 0x05 (MSI) and/or 0x11 (MSI-X) capability module dynamic libraries are installed in the `lib/dll/pci/` path which mounts to `/proc/boot/lib/dll/pci/`

     lib/dll/pci/pci_cap-0x05.so=lib/dll/pci/pci_cap-0x05.so
     lib/dll/pci/pci_cap-0x05.so.2.3=lib/dll/pci/pci_cap-0x05.so.2.3
     lib/dll/pci/pci_cap-0x05.so.2.3.sym=lib/dll/pci/pci_cap-0x05.so.2.3.sym
+    lib/dll/pci/pci_cap-0x11.so=lib/dll/pci/pci_cap-0x11.so
+    lib/dll/pci/pci_cap-0x11.so.2.2=lib/dll/pci/pci_cap-0x11.so.2.2
+    lib/dll/pci/pci_cap-0x11.so.2.2.sym=lib/dll/pci/pci_cap-0x11.so.2.2.sym

 Next in file
 [workspace/emulation/qnx710/image/parts/system.build](https://github.com/Deniz-Eren/workspace/blob/main/emulation/qnx710/image/parts/system.build)
 we define the same environment variable for dev-can-linux to find the PCI
 modules:

+    etc/profile = {
+    export TERM=qansi
+    export PATH=/opt/bin:/proc/boot:/system/xbin
+    export LD_LIBRARY_PATH=/opt/lib:/proc/boot:/system/lib:/system/lib/dll
     export PCI_CAP_MODULE_DIR=/proc/boot/lib/dll/pci/
+    export SYSNAME=QNXTEST
+    export TZ=AEST-10
+    export PS1=\[$SYSNAME]\#
+    }

-This shows the file `etc/profile` defining this environment variable so that the user console has it defined for dev-can-linux to find the PCI modules.
+This shows the file `etc/profile` defining the needed environment variables so that the user console have them defined for dev-can-linux to find the PCI modules.

-For advanced user, if you wish to disable the 0x05 (MSI) capability from a specific device, pass the following program options to the `dev-can-linux`
+For advanced user, if you wish to disable the 0x11 (MSI-X) capability to force the driver to use 0x05 (MSI) capability instead (if it's available) or if you wish to disable both, simply specific device and capability number with `-e` option program options to the `dev-can-linux` driver.

-driver:
+To force MSI to be used, disable MSI-X:

+    dev-can-linux -e vid:did,0x11

+To force a regular IRQ to be used disable both MSI and MSI-X:

-    -e vid:did,0x05
+    dev-can-linux -e vid:did,0x11 -e vid:did,0x05

-Note it is NOT recommended to disable this capability, however this ability is provided for advanced users to adopt at their discretion.
+Note it is NOT recommended to disable capabilities, however this ability is provided for advanced users to adopt at their discretion.